• Skip to primary navigation

 Chickpea flour will slightly alter the taste, but it is a good alternative to rice flour.

-To make parchment paper fit a 9-inch round pan, lay a larger sheet flat and put the pan on top.
+To make parchment paper fit a 9-inch round pan, lay a larger sheet flat and put the pan on top to trace the bottom of the pan.
 Trace the pan's edge with a pencil, then cut along the line.
 Place the cut circle in the pan, pencil-side down.

 Enhance the flavor of this dish with a touch of kala namak, also known as black salt, if you have it in your spice drawer.
 It adds a unique eggy taste that many people enjoy.
-Add ½ teaspoon to replace ½ a teaspoon of salt.
+Add ½ teaspoon to replace ¼ of a teaspoon of salt.

 Nutrition